CleoMenezesJr/WhatsApp-ChatBot/README.md

          trainer.train ("chatterbot.corpus.portuguese")
 ```

-I left the listening mode on, where you keep new and different answers.
+I let the listening mode on, where you keep new and different answers.
 Don't worry, I left this part commented so you know what it is.
 If you are going to activate one, disable the other.
 </p>